jonnonz1/nz-statute-book/acts/public/2003/holidays-act-2003.md

     (vi) on unpaid leave for any other reason for a period of no more than 1 week; but (b) unless otherwise agreed, does not include any other unpaid leave, being leave other than that referred to in paragraph (a)(v) and (vi).
 (3) If, for the purposes of subsection (2)(b), an employer and employee agree that any period of unpaid leave of more than 1 week is to be included in the employee’s 12 months of continuous employment, the divisor of 52 to be used for the purposes of calculating the employee’s average weekly earnings must be reduced by the number of whole or part weeks greater than 1 week that the employee was on the unpaid leave.
-(4) An employee’s entitlement to annual holidays remains in force until the employee has taken all of the entitlement as paid holidays.
+(4) An employee's entitlement to annual holidays remains in force until the employee has— (a) taken all of the entitlement as paid holidays; or (b) been paid out under section 28B for the entitlement in the entitlement year.

 ### 17 How employee’s entitlement to annual holidays may be met
 (1) An employer and employee may agree on how an employee’s entitlement to 4 weeks’ annual holidays is to be met based on what genuinely constitutes a working week for the employee.